SvenMichaelKlose/phitamine/README.md

 ## What you need to know and have

-This manual does neither explain tré, Lisp, HTML or any other stuff you need to develop a web site.
+This manual neither explains tré/Lisp, HTML or any other stuff you need to develop a web site.
 You should also have installed your own Linux with Apache, PHP and MySQL installed to really get some fun out of life.
 Last but not least you should be able to use the Unix shell.

 ## How to use phitamine